The founder of the

 “As I was quietly being thrown out of Loyola,” he recalls, “my dad said ‘you’re still going to be a doctor, aren’t you?’”

-In many ways, his parents had been driving him to the movies all along.
-His father collected classic 16 mm films — Laurel and Hardy, Charlie Chaplain — while his mother often took a Bolex camera on the medical conventions she attended around the world.
+In many ways, the Kutzas had been driving their son to the movies all along.
+Michael’s father collected classic 16 mm films — Laurel and Hardy, Charlie Chaplain — while his mother often took a Bolex camera on the medical conventions she attended around the world.

 “She’d bring back this film and say, ‘develop it and make it into something,’” he recalls.
 “So I started putting these movies together: editor, music, the whole thing.”